aymenhafeez/aymenhafeez.github.io/src/content/post/2026-01-26-nvim-native.md

 a client communicating with a language server over a JSON-RPC message protocol.
-So when a document is opened and a request is made by doing something like go-to-definition, a message gets sent to the language server as structured JSON containing information about the current file and cursor position.
+So when a document is opened and a request is made by doing something like go-to-definition, a message gets sent to the language server as structured JSON containing information, such as the current file and cursor position.
 The language server is able to analyse code in the context of a whole project, and sends back a response with something like the file and location of the definition.

 Having this process as a standardised protocol means language servers can be used across different tools without these tools having to reimplement their own